mehryar72/TR-SUM/README.md

 # Unsupervised Video Summarization via Reinforcement Learning and a Trained Evaluator

-This repository contains the code for the paper titled **"Unsupervised Video Summarization via Reinforcement Learning and a Trained Evaluator"**.
+This repository contains the code for the paper titled **"Reinforcement Learning for Unsupervised Video Summarization with Reward Generator Training"**.

 ## Overview